jaysen/WikiTool/docs/DISTROBOX_SETUP.md

 1. Open the project in VS Code on host
 2. Open a terminal in VS Code
-3. Run: `distrobox enter wikitools-dev`
+3. Run: `distrobox enter dotnetbox`
 4. Execute build/run commands in the container terminal

 **Drawback:** VS Code extensions won't have direct access to the .NET SDK inside the container.